hiocas/EavesDrop/README.md

-# {Name}
+# EavesDrop
 A browser for the GoneWildAudio subreddit.

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshots+Here)

 ## The First GoneWildAudio Focused App
-{Name} is the first GoneWildAudio focused app.
+EavesDrop is the first GoneWildAudio focused app.
 It's built with the Flutter framework.

 It's currently available for Android, but since it's built with Flutter cross platform support is possible.
 ## Features